elluisian/pyrelalg/README.md

-# RelAlg scripts
+# pyrelalg

-This is a set of scripts that I used during my Database design exam at university.
-I had some troubles with relational algebra operations, so I decided to make some helpful scripts.
+During my study of Database design, I had some troubles with relational algebra.\

-These are provided as-is, without any warranty.
-I made some optimizations the best I could, but I can't guarantee its correctness.
+I tried some tools but they did not satisfy me, so I decided to write this very simple library (if it can be called that) in order to debug the relational algebra expressions I needed.

+This "library" is provided as-is, without any warranty, the code might need some more polish, I'll see if I can improve it in the future.

 ## How to use

-You can check the various-tests directory if needed, there are some of them, you can adapt to your own scenario and check the operation results.
+Please, check the "various-tests/exercise-example.py" file in order to see a sample program.